(Full bio and CV is available on request for anyone who is having trouble sleeping.)

 My work appears regularly in The Guardian, The Saturday Paper, Daily Life, The Age and Sydney Morning Herald, with a focus on popular culture, gender politics and mental health.
 In 2012 I won the Gold EVA and Best Opinion EVA Awards for my review of Brian McFadden's Just The Way You Are.

-From 2008 to 2011 I presented Triple R's Tuesday drive program, Transference; in 2016 I joined the Superfluity team.
-I have appeared as a general cultural commentary dogsbody at Ideas at The House's The F-Word, Festival Of Dangerous Ideas, Melbourne International Film Festival and Melbourne Writers Festival, on Sunrise, The Today Show and The Hack Half Hour, and I would've won The Einstein Factor if it wasn't for that pesky Sherlock Holmes expert.
+In 2016 I joined the Superfluity team on RRR, having previously presented Tuesday drive program, Transference between 2008 and 2011.
+I have appeared as a general cultural commentary dogsbody at Ideas at The House's The F-Word, Festival Of Dangerous Ideas, Melbourne International Film Festival and Melbourne Writers Festival, on Sunrise, The Today Show and The Hack Half Hour.
+I would've won The Einstein Factor if it wasn't for that pesky Sherlock Holmes expert.

 I've written and performed many live comedy shows including, most recently, Escape From L.A.
 (Melbourne Fringe Festival 2014, Melbourne International Comedy Festival 2015).
 That show prompted one reviewer to declare, "Hollywood has not lost out on one of the great storytellers", which I am looking forward to mentioning at the Oscars.